 For assistance using these factors for the analysis of individual items:

 Many educational uses will be fair, however, nonprofit educational use alone does not automatically give you permission to copy and distribute other people's work.
-You will probably need to evaluate your use each time you are reproducing copyrighted material to show in your class, to hand out copies, to include in your writing, or to post on Canvas or Blackboard.
+You will probably need to evaluate your use each time you are reproducing copyrighted material to show in your class, to hand out copies, to include in your writing, or to post on Canvas.
 Stanford University provides a summary of fair use cases across a variety of formats, which can provide guidance in thinking about the application of fair use.

 In addition to the four-factor test, the Center for Social Media and other entities have developed "best practices" documents for more specialized copyrighted materials: